Skip to Main Content

 Siding is a protective material attached to the exterior of a house or other similar structure, such as a multifamily dwelling.
 On a house, siding is what helps defend the exterior against weather, impacts and other intrusive elements, such as insects.
 It also adds curb appeal and can help homeowners express their personal home style through the many materials, textures and colors of varying types of siding.

-Learn more about siding’s meaning, discover different types of siding, see which siding is most durable, and learn how siding adds value to a home.
+Learn more about siding’s meaning, discover different types of siding, see siding side by side, and learn how siding adds value to a home.

 What Is the Purpose of Siding on a House?